Operationalizing the Research Program at Homebase

 Synthesis

-After outlining recruitment, scheduling, and documentation workflows, upon discovery there wasn’t any process for synthesizing nor sharing research.
+After mapping the recruitment, scheduling, and documentation workflows, I discovered a critical gap: there was no established process for synthesizing or sharing research findings.

 Solutions